addufres/question-dump/README.md

 Application basic goals

+ANDROID APP IS THE GOAL

-allow users without accounts to anonymously post questions to board space
+allow users without accounts to anonymously post questions to board space but let them know they are not able to delete or alter them once posted

+allow users with accounts to ask questions to board anonymously

-have users with accounts answer questions
+have only users with accounts answer questions

-track how many questions users answer to gain credibility
+track how many questions users answer and ask to gain credibility

+only users with accounts may remove their questions or alter their questions